danielle707/StockX-Predictive-Modeling/readme.md

 |                  XGBoost                   |                   0.9671                   | 0.04                                     | `Days_Since_Release`; `size_freq`; `Number_of_Sales`         |

+Lasso is the winner in the model selection part.
+### 这里 1）我觉得model feature的那一栏不需要 2) 还需要说明tree model overfit了

 ## Prediction Result

-Lasso is the winner in the model selection part.

 According to our prediction model, sneakers of certain styles (i.e. AirJordan 1 and blazer) and of certain colors (i.e.red and tan) are the most investable.
-Based on this knowledge, we tried to find some undervalued sneakers to see if we can invest on them and make a profit.
-Here are some proposed candidates that were released fairly recently.
-Air Jordan 1 by Travis Scott: Well, if you are a sneakerhead, you should already know this one is hot.
-The question is, is there more room for its price to go up, given that current sale price has been as high as almost 5 times the original retail price.
-The answer is Yes!
-Based on our model, the price premium should have been 800%, while it is only 500% as of now.
-So there is an arbitrage opportunity to cop this pair now and sell higher later.
+Based on this knowledge, we tried to find some undervalued sneakers, which we can invest in now  and sell higher later.
+We listed some proposed candidates below.

+The first pair listed is Air Jordan 1 by Travis Scott, released in May, 2019.
+If you are a sneakerhead, you probably already know that this is a popular pair.
+The question is, given the current resale price, could the price go up even higher.
+The answer is YES!
+This pair is selling at 500% markup as of early April, while our model predicts that the markup should have been 800%.
+As such, there is an arbitrage opportunity here, which would turn into a profit of over $500 on a single pair.
 The other candidates would follow similarly.

 |               Sneaker(predicted on 03/26/2020)               | Feature                                                      |                            Image                             |
 | :----------------------------------------------------------: | :----------------------------------------------------------- | :----------------------------------------------------------: |